 Many things seem to trigger thrush, such as being ill, stress, using antibiotics, and some types of the contraceptive pill.

 Thrush that keeps coming back may be a sign of diabetes or insulin resistance.
 Therefore, a low carbohydrate diet and restoring proper gut flora and function is very important.

 However, a thrush infection begins in the gut, with a candida overgrowth.
 This is caused by poor diet, in addition to the other triggers mentioned above.

 Which Probiotics Are Best For A Yeast Infection?

 It’s very important to replenish the gut flora with both a high potency prebiotic and probiotic daily.
 The NCFM strain of Lactobacillus acidophilus is the most scientifically validated therapeutic strain to be discovered.
-It has a proven track record for surviving the gastrointestinal tract, as well as bile tolerance, adherence and colonisation.
+It has a proven track record for surviving the gastrointestinal tract, as well as bile tolerance, adherence, and colonization.

 Two specific strains of Lactobacillus have been found to be powerful for vaginal health, as well as preventing and treating thrush and bacterial vaginosis.
 They are Lactobacillus rhamnosus (GR-1) and Lactobacillus reuteri (RC-14).
 You will find these two strains in most women’s health or vaginal health probiotic products, such as Viva Naturals Probiotics For Women.

-But before you start adding in the good bacteria (probiotic) and begin eating the right foods for the good bacteria to grow, it’s essential to clear any microbes and bad bacteria first.
-At the same time you also need to repair the gut lining.
+But before you start adding in the good bacteria (probiotics) and begin eating the right foods for the good bacteria to grow, it’s essential to clear any microbes and bad bacteria first.
+At the same time, you also need to repair the gut lining.

 What Is The Treatment For Thrush?